MicrosoftDocs/entra-docs/docs/identity/app-provisioning/how-provisioning-works.md

 - In the user attributes, to mitigate any issues with mangled user profile disk (UPD) in guest users, always set the user identifier to **user.mail**.

 > [!NOTE]
-> The userPrincipalName for a B2B user represents the external user's email address alias@theirdomain as "alias_theirdomain#EXT#@yourdomain".
+> The userPrincipalName for a [B2B collaboration user](./external-id/user-properties.md) represents the external user's email address alias@theirdomain as "alias_theirdomain#EXT#@yourdomain".
 When the userPrincipalName attribute is included in your attribute mappings as a source attribute, and a B2B user is being provisioned, the #EXT# and your domain is stripped from the userPrincipalName, so only their original alias@theirdomain is used for matching or provisioning.
 If you require the full user principal name including #EXT# and your domain to be present, replace userPrincipalName with originalUserPrincipalName as the source attribute. <br />
 userPrincipalName = alias@theirdomain<br />
 originalUserPrincipalName = alias_theirdomain#EXT#@yourdomain